Please note that Tapas no longer supports Internet Explorer.

 The siblings laughed until they were in tears as they watched the monsters fight between themselves.
 Then, everything went back into the state it had been for the last half hour, with the children on the edge of the crumbled tunnel, and the dust lice waiting in the shadows behind them.

 “Stefan, look!
 Is that a town?”
-Franziska was pointing at a location right outside the valley, towards the south and next to the next tall mountain.
+Franziska was pointing at a location right outside the valley, towards the south and next to a pyramid-shaped mountain.

 “Yeah, it does,” he used his hand to shield away the intense sunlight and squinted.
 “But it looks abandoned.
-I can’t see many of the roofs and there are trees growing everywhere.”
+There are walls but I can’t see many of the roofs and there are trees growing everywhere.”

 “And what is that out there?
-Just outside the ravine.
+Just outside the ravine but before the town.
 It looks like a bridge and a lake.”

 “That…” he forced his eyes again; the trees were so tall they made it difficult to see what was right below them.
 “I think it’s a reservoir.”
 She gave him a blank look.
 “It’s an artificial lake; you can see the bridge passes right above the dam.
 It’s for making electricity and—” he forgot what he was about to say when a distant rumbling made his blood freeze: far into the valley, a summer storm was approaching.

 It meant that soon the sky would become covered with dark rain clouds, and a quick but heavy thunderstorm would follow.
-This would only last for a few minutes and the sun would shine again, but during the time the storm lasted, the sun would not be visible in the sky.
+This would only last for a few minutes, but during the time the storm lasted, the sun would not be visible in the sky.
 Silently, the siblings looked behind them at the monsters inside the tunnel.
-They didn’t know if dust lice had their version of reasoning, but judging by their now oddly calm behavior, they were sure that somehow the creatures knew what would happen in a few hours.
+They didn’t know if dust lice had their version of reasoning, but judging by their now oddly calm behavior, they were sure that somehow the creatures knew what would soon happen.

 Stefan stood up and took a deep breath.